emca-it/OP5-Documentation/op5_docs/01-06-07-Host_Wizard.md

  configuration\_information

 - Misc \> FILE
 - Api \> API config
 - Host \> Host add delete
 - Host Template \> Host template view all
 - Hostgroup \> Hostgroup view all
 - Management Pack \> Management pack view all
 - Configuration \> Export

-For more information on group rights and how to use them see[Group Rights](Authorization_16482400.html#Authorization-group_rights).
+For more information on group rights and how to use them see Group Rights.